By Eve Thompson

 - Scale drawings

-- A site plan showing the size and location of project
+- A site plan showing size and location of project

 - Photographs of the existing condition

-RA staff and/or members of the DRB may visit and possibly photograph your property for reference.
+After RA receives your application, staff and/or members of the DRB may visit your property, and possibly photograph it, for reference.

 By Eve Thompson